 The first boat then headed towards Lodestone reef where the Adrenalin boat was still anchored.
 At 2015 the first boat was three quarters of the way there when they were stood down!
 No idea why or who will now collect the dive boat.
 At least this keeps us entertained for the afternoon and evening.

 We have showers, sundowners and watch another great sunset.
 We have butter chicken and rice for dinner.

 Wednesday 16 August 2017 â Great Palm Island to Rattlesnake Island

 It was extremely calm till 0630 when a slight roll started.
 No wind at all, sunny, so hard to see what caused the roll.
-We got up at 0710 and Michael took Veto to the beach to the south for a quick run.
-We had breakfast and at 0820 we left.
+We get up at 0710 and Michael takes Veto to the beach to the south for a quick run.
+We have breakfast and at 0820 we leave.
 We pull out the screecher and sail at 3.4 knots in 9 knots of wind.

 Soon the wind increases to 10 to 12 knots and we increase to 4.5 to 4.7 knots.
 At 0935 we have to put an engine on as the wind has dropped to 5 knots and is now more on the nose.
 We swap to the genoa at 0950 and later have to pull this in as the wind is now right on the nose.
 We motor the rest of the way.

 |Morning off Great Palm Island ||Approaching Rattlesnake Island|